Best Books from 2023

 This slow-paced character-driven family drama from the author of Dead Edward pays homage to Little Women, including references to the classic.

-Heads Up: Themes in this book include depression and suicide.
+Keep in mind that the themes in this book include depression and suicide.

 Fourth Wing